Austin Ricci

-Austin Ricci (born April 8, 1996) is a Canadian professional soccer player who plays as a forward for York United FC of the Canadian Premier League.
+Austin Ricci (born April 8, 1996) is a Canadian professional soccer player who plays as a forward.

 Early life

 Ricci played youth soccer with Richmond Hill SC.
 In 2010, he joined Ajax SC.

 Ricci played high school soccer for the St. Theresa of Lisieux Catholic High School Lions, winning gold at OFSAA in 2014, and being named MVP of the team for three consecutive seasons.

 College career

 In February 2014, he committed to Oakland University to play for the men's soccer team in the fall.
 He scored his first goal on September 12, 2014 against the Denver Pioneers.
 He won the Horizon League with the team in his freshman season in 2014.
 In 2015, he was named Horizon League Co-Offensive Player of the Year and a Horizon League First-Team All Star, and was named to the NSCAA All-Great Lakes Regional Second Team.
 In his junior season in 2016, he was named to the NSCAA All-Great Lakes Regional Third Team.
 In his senior season in 2017, he was named a Horizon League First-Team All-Star.